amethystani/Statistical-Repeatability/README.md

 ## Abstract

 This repository encompasses the full implementation of advanced statistical methodologies focused on quantifying and analyzing repeatability metrics within high-dimensional datasets.
-Grounded in the framework proposed by Zeyi Wang et al. (2020), the project operationalizes discriminability measures, rank-based metrics, and permutation-driven hypothesis testing across diverse dataset configurations.
-The objective is to elucidate systemic patterns in data reproducibility while optimizing preprocessing pipelines and benchmarking robustness under extreme conditions.
+Grounded in the framework proposed by Zeyi Wang et al. (2020), the project uses discriminability measures, rank-based metrics, and permutation-driven hypothesis testing across diverse dataset configurations.
+The objective is to use systemic patterns in data reproducibility while optimizing preprocessing pipelines and benchmarking robustness under extreme conditions.

 ---